If you think you need an ambulance or your injury or illness is critical or life threatening, call triple zero (000).

 Patient assisted travel scheme

-Each state and territory has a Patient Assisted Travel Scheme (PATS).
-These schemes provide financial assistance for rural Australians to access specialist health care that requires travelling out of their area.
+Each state and territory has a Patient Assisted Travel Scheme (PATS) to provide financial help for rural Australians.
+This is to access specialist health care that requires travelling out of their area.

 First aid saves lives.
-It is especially important to know first aid in the bush and other areas further away from medical assistance.
-You can access training through Royal Life Saving Australia, St John Ambulance Australia or the Australian Red Cross.
+It is especially important to know first aid in the bush and other areas further away from medical services.
+You can do training through:

 Learn more here about the development and quality assurance of healthdirect content.